jeblanchard/analytics/README.md

-A small analtyics service for my personal website.
+A small analytics service for my personal website.